Sae Won Chung

 All in all, Sae Won looks back fondly on his time here in New Zealand and at UC.

-‘The nine years of my life as an international student was really one of my most valuable experiences,’ he says.
-‘It was really precious for me to look back on my years in NZ.
-I definitely recommend others to study in NZ.’
+‘The nine years of my life as an international student was indeed one of my most valuable experiences,’ he says.
+‘It was significantly precious for me to look back on my years in Aotearoa.
+I absolutely recommend others to study in New Zealand.’